ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

        *  have not been verified and added to the contract.
        */
       function transferFrom(address from, address to, uint256 value) public returns (bool);

-      /**
-       *  This event is emitted when a verified address and associated identity hash are
-       *  added to the contract.
-       *  @param addr The address that was added.
-       *  @param hash The identity hash associated with the address.
-       *  @param sender The address that caused the address to be added.
-       */
-      event VerifiedAddressAdded(
-          address indexed addr,
-          bytes32 hash,
-          address indexed sender
-      );

-      /**
-       *  This event is emitted when a verified address its associated identity hash are
-       *  removed from the contract.
-       *  @param addr The address that was removed.
-       *  @param sender The address that caused the address to be removed.
-       */
-      event VerifiedAddressRemoved(address indexed addr, address indexed sender);

-      /**
-       *  This event is emitted when the identity hash associated with a verified address is updated.
-       *  @param addr The address whose hash was updated.
-       *  @param oldHash The identity hash that was associated with the address.
-       *  @param hash The hash now associated with the address.
-       *  @param sender The address that caused the hash to be updated.
-       */
-      event VerifiedAddressUpdated(
-          address indexed addr,
-          bytes32 oldHash,
-          bytes32 hash,
-          address indexed sender
-      );
     }

 ### SEC Requirements